 Successful completion of the ITF Functional courses relevant to an individual’s role will allow them be work unsupervised in a coordination centre.
 Some may also qualify to act in a leadership role.

 - CC Function – Planning (under development)

 - CC Function – Operations (to be developed)

 - CC Function – Finance (to be developed)

-- CC Function – CIMS Function Interface (to be developed)
+- CC Function – Co-ordination Centre Interface

-- CC Function – Recovery (to be developed)
+- CC Function – Recovery (under development)

 The fourth level is the leadership course currently being developed.
 This will be targeted at those that will go on to act as a Section Manager or in another leadership role such as Response Manager.